 Glacial Lakes State Park

-Glacial Lakes State Park highlights a prairie landscape shaped by the movement of ancient glaciers.
+Glacial Lakes State Park (DNR website) highlights a prairie landscape shaped by the movement of ancient glaciers.
 With a mix of rolling prairie, wooded hills, and water, this is a lovely place for easy hiking.
-It’s located near Starbuck in central Minnesota.
+It’s located near Starbuck, in central Minnesota.

 Glendalough State Park

-Glendalough State Park, located near Battle Lake in central Minnesota, is noted for its heritage fishing opportunities (no motors allowed) and the historic Glendalough Lodge.
+Glendalough State Park (DNR website), located near Battle Lake in central Minnesota, is noted for its heritage fishing opportunities (no motors allowed) and the historic Glendalough Lodge.

 A fall day on the prairie in Glendalough State Park.

-Most of the park is prairie, and the colors are lovely in fall.
+Most of the park is prairie, with lovely late summer/early fall color.

 Greenleaf Lake State Recreation Area